aibreania/How_About_A_Book/README.md

 # How_About_A_Book
-A Web APP catered for users to read articles everywhere with browsers and mobile devices.
+A Web APP catered for users to read everywhere they feel like with browsers and mobile devices.